simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Files chached for the Time-To-Live value (TTL), but can be invalidated with an account change
     - Should be secured using pre-signed URLs or cookies
     - Can force users to not be able to access content from origin directly
+- Can be configured to create acccess logs

 ## EC2
 - As you increase CPU / ram you also increase network throughput/bandwith